hetmanskyi-cloud/AWS/README.md

 - Security groups follow the principle of least privilege
 - IAM roles use minimal permissions required for functionality
 - VPC endpoints are used to keep traffic within the AWS network
+- All KMS keys have automatic key rotation enabled where possible

 ## Cost Optimization